ReturnNefe/AutoClock/README.md

 ## Installing

 1. Download the program in [Releases](https://github.com/ReturnNefe/AutoClock/releases).
-2. Select the plugin you need, download them to ``plugins`` folder, then configure them by reading the plugins' instructions.
+2. Select the plugin you need, download them into ``plugins`` folder.
+The name of directory must be same as the name of the plugin. e.g.
+    ✅ ``plugins/PluginA/PluginA.dll``
+    ❌ ``plugins/AutoClock.PluginA/PluginA.dll``
+3. Configure them by reading the plugins' instructions.
-3. Run it (in the server).
+4. Run it (in the server).
     ```shell
     ./AutoClock
     ```